Snizhodrit/Portfolio/ReactWebClicker/README.md

 ## Before running

-Before using the application make sure to run "node apiserver.js" (make sure you are in *src*).
-This will take care of the connection between the app and the database.
+Before using the application make sure to run "npm install".
+After that run "node apiserver.js" (make sure you are in *src*) - this will take care of the connection between the app and the database.

 ## Available Scripts